African Continental Free Trade Area: Membership

-At the same meeting, Benin also committed to signing the agreement, leaving Eritrea as the only of the 55 African Union Member States not to sign up to the deal.
+At the same meeting, Benin also committed to signing the agreement, leaving Eritrea as the only one of the 55 African Union Member States not to sign up to the deal.
 Formally, Eritrea was not part of the initial agreement due to an ongoing state of war, but the 2018 peace agreement between Ethiopia and Eritrea ended the conflict and ended the barrier to Eritrean participation in the free trade agreement.

-As of May 2022, there are 54 signatories, of which 43 (80%) have deposited their instruments of ratification.
+As of August 2024, there are 54 signatories, of which 48 have deposited their instruments of ratification.
 Additionally, one country (Somalia) completed its domestic ratification, but had not yet deposited their ratification with the depository by May 2020.
 Eritrea is the only AU member state which had not signed the agreement by 2019.

 List of signatories and parties to the agreement

 Other AU member states

 Eritrea has not signed due to tensions with Ethiopia, but as of 2019, following the 2018 Eritrea–Ethiopia summit, the AU Commissioner for Trade and Industry expected that Eritrea would eventually sign the agreement.